Jiang Zemin: United States

 Jiang went on a state visit to the United States in 1997, drawing various crowds in protest from the Tibet Independence Movement to supporters of the Chinese democracy movement.
 He made a speech at Harvard University, part of it in English, but could not escape questions on democracy and freedom.
 In the official summit meeting with president Bill Clinton, the tone was relaxed as they sought common ground while largely ignoring areas of disagreement.
 Clinton would visit China in June 1998, and vowed that China and the United States were partners in the world, and not adversaries.
+In 1998, Chinese president Jiang praised the American film Titanic during an address to the National People's Congress in order to demonstrate his endorsement of Western cultural imports.

-After the United States bombing of the Chinese embassy in Belgrade in 1999, Jiang seemed to have put up a harsh stance for show at home, but in reality only performed symbolic gestures of protest, and no solid action.
-Jiang deemed the United States-China bilateral relation too important to be harmed in the emotion of the moment and sought to soothe the Chinese public's outrage.
+After the United States bombing of the Chinese embassy in Belgrade in 1999, Jiang deemed the United States-China bilateral relation too important to be harmed in the emotion of the moment and sought to soothe the Chinese public's outrage.
 In an emergency Politburo meeting on 8 May 1999, Jiang Zemin instructed the CMC to strengthen the PLA to prevent future attacks on Chinese interests.
 Among the measures China took to close its lack in leverage with the United States were efforts to develop precision missiles and accelerating plans to expand conventional missile forces.
 China increased military funding, including to speed up the weapons development program Project 995.

 The Hainan island incident was another tense event in the China-United States relations which occurred during Jiang's presidency.
-On April 1, 2001, a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
-China sought a formal apology, and accepted United States Secretary of State Colin Powell's expression of "very sorry" as sufficient.
+On 1 April 2001, a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
+China sought a formal apology, and accepted United States secretary of state Colin Powell's expression of "very sorry" as sufficient.
 The incident nonetheless created negative feelings towards the United States by the Chinese public and increased public feelings of Chinese nationalism.

-A personal friend of former Canadian prime minister Jean Chrétien, Jiang strengthened China's economic stature abroad, attempting to establish cordial relations with countries whose trade is largely confined to the American economic sphere.